stabbylambda/advent/2023/README.md

 hahahahaha I was putting the entire `State` object as the cache key.
 That includes the `heat_loss` field which is also the value.
 So of course the `BTreeMap` was absolutely exploding, which made the entire process grind to a crawl.
 Defining the cache key as `((usize, usize), Direction, u32)` (i.e the entire state object minus the `heat_loss` field) makes it complete both problems in half a second.
 I also added a small optimization to only consider `DirectionType` instead of `Direction` because you really only care about horizontal and vertical movement when thinking about moving next, not individual directions.

+## Day 18

+### Part 1

+Neat.
+Grab code from day 10.
+Change it a bit to just get the vertices and track the length.
+Use shoelace + pick's theorem.
+Done.

+### Part 2

+Okay, same thing, but instead, just decode some hex values first.
+And that's a big number.